Virtual cycles of gauged Witten equation: Introduction

 \section{Introduction}

-This is the third input in a series of papers aiming at constructing rigorously a mathematical theory of the gauged linear $\sigma$-model (GLSM) as Witten proposed, following the two papers \cite{Tian_Xu, Tian_Xu_2}.
-Since its introduction in \cite{Witten_LGCY}, GLSM has become a fundamental framework in many studies of mathematics and physics related to string theory.
-It is of crucial importance in the physical proof of mirror symmetry \cite{Hori_Vafa}.
-However, despite many efforts, a mathematical foundation of GLSM has not been established and is needed for many important applications, for example, a mathematical proof of the LG/CY correspondence, and a geometric understanding of mirror symmetry.
+This paper, together with a companion paper \cite{Tian_Xu_4}, is the third input in a series of papers aiming at a mathematically rigorous theory of the gauged linear $\sigma$-model (GLSM) as Witten proposed in \cite{Witten_LGCY}, following the two papers \cite{Tian_Xu, Tian_Xu_2}.
+GLSM provides a fundamental framework in many studies of mathematics and physics related to string theory; it is of crucial importance in Hori--Vafa's physical proof of mirror symmetry \cite{Hori_Vafa}.
+It is also closely related to Gromov--Witten theory.
+However, despite many efforts, a mathematical foundation of GLSM has not been completely established\footnote{Here we mean the ${\mc N} = (2, 2)$, A-model closed-string theory, with a nontrivial superpotential.} and is needed for many important applications, for example, a mathematical proof of the Landau--Ginzburg/Calabi--Yau correspondence, and a geometric understanding of mirror symmetry.